Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Importer.md

 ## Hair

-The Hair tab helps you generate a groom from the imported Alembic file.
+The Hair tab helps you generate a groom from the imported Alembic file when it includes curves.

 ![The Import Settings window (Hair tab)](images/abc_import_options_hair.png)

 ### Generate Hair Asset

 This button generates a Hair Asset based on the imported Alembic asset.
 For this, your Alembic asset must include curves data.

+Once generated, the Hair Asset is independent from the imported Alembic file.

 ## Apply and Revert buttons